lukebenn/TunerAPI/README.md

 ## Prerequisites

-To use this API on other project you need the following:
+To use this API on other projects you need the following:
- - LPC802 MCU
+ - LPC80x MCU
  - MCUXpresso Version 11.1.0 or Later
- - LPC802 SDK
+ - LPC80x SDK
- - Your C++ project
+ - Your C++ MCUXpresso project

 ## Install